realpixelcode/TORMATE/README.md

 For example, an attacker could call `https://tormate.url/tormate.php?url=https://hidden.machine.org/secret.html` and TORMATE will deliver the `secret.html` file, while the attacker regularly does not have access to `hidden.machine.org` (e.g. because of a firewall in between attacker and `hidden.machine.org`).
 Thus, TORMATE may accidentally help people to bypass firewalls...

+Furthermore, be warned that you may **expose your own actual IP address** (and thereby your location), possibly even if you use a [tunnelling service](https://github.com/anderspitman/awesome-tunneling)!
+By calling `https://tormate.url/tormate.php?url=https://ip-geolocate.mallory.example`, a malicious actor Mallory can correlate their request to `tormate.url` with TORMATE's request to `ip-geolocate.mallory.example`, which will reveal TORMATE's IP address.
+TORMATE uses your system's [cURL](https://en.wikipedia.org/wiki/CURL) to fetch pages, and if you don't configure it to tunnel internet requests, the IP address that Mallory sees will be your actual address.

+For the same reason, **do not install TORMATE next to [Snowflake](https://snowflake.torproject.org)!** Snowflake is a tool that helps users whose internet access is being censored connect to the Tor network.
+If you host Snowflake and TORMATE on the same server, Mallory may be able to determine the IP address of your Snowflake proxy.
+This information could be used to to deduct that people who appear to be “talking” to you via a “video conference” or a “messenger” are actually accessing the Tor network instead.
+This would defeat the whole purpose of Snowflake and endanger your Snowflake proxy's users if they must fear negative consequences from being caught using Tor.

 ## Licence